 Looking For Content Marketing Tools

-It can be exciting to look for a new tool to use as you can find a new perspective on how to solve a problem you are experiencing.
-But this can also leave you with a feeling of being overwhelmed.
-Constantly searching for tools online and being faced with pages of options.
-Then upon visiting their sites, regularly being contacted through popups or emails on why to choose them.
+It can be exciting to look for a new tool to use.
+As you can find a new perspective on how to solve a problem you are experiencing.
+But this can also leave you with a feeling overwhelmed.
+Constantly searching for tools online and seeing pages and pages of options.
 It can be difficult to sort through the noise to find the tool best suited for you.
-This is why we gathered the best content marketing tools (in our opinion) to help you narrow it down.
+This is why we have gathered the best content marketing tools (in our opinion) to help you narrow it down.

 WordPress is one of the most widely used CMS’s in the world.
 There is a reason why in school or during online courses, WordPress is one of/if not the only tool taught.
 It is so widely used that it has essentially become the standard.
 This is due to the fact that WordPress is extremely powerful, whether you are just starting off or you are looking to continue your growth.

 At its core, WordPress is an open-source CMS that allows you to build and host your website easily with as little or as much customization as you would like.
 This ability has allowed it to become incredibly popular and has given them the ability to expand further into plugins.
 With their plugin architecture, they are able to customize their offering to fit your blog, portfolio, online store, etc. There is a very good reason why bloggers, including myself, so widely use this tool.